The fishery is open from 8.00am until dusk.

 All anglers should telephone when they arrive at the gates to be admitted

-The furthest pool from the entrance at Willow Farm Fishery, Island Pool is reached by following the track past Silver Pool and Island Pool to the very end where there is parking round parts of the pool and in a small car park near its entrance.
+The furthest pool from the entrance at Willow Farm Fishery, Island Pool is reached by following the track past Silver Pool and Willow Pool to the very end where there is parking round parts of the pool and in a small car park near its entrance.

 Because of the variety of swims on Island Pool there are no particular favourites or hot spots and virtually all pegs are popular with pole, waggler and feeder anglers.

 Pole fishing is particularly effective from the pegs at the far corner of the lake where anglers can reach under the branches of the trees on the island - a spot virtually impossible to reach with a waggler.
 The pole also enables anglers to get very close to the edge of the lily pads, which is again difficult to achieve with the waggler without the risk of casting into the leaves.